Local London > Local Skills Improvement Plan (LSIP)

 • In summer 2023 we shared this intelligence with the GLA and BusinessLDN, and this formed part of the London-wide LSIP approved by the Secretary of State for Education.

-• In autumn 2023 we will be working with businesses to carry out the recommendations to skills provision.
+• Since autumn 2023 we have been working with businesses to carry out the recommendations to skills provision.

 Get involved

-The publication of the LSIP is just the beginning of the journey.
-Over the next year, as we seek to publicise the LSIP, we will be seeking opportunities to maintain and strengthen the lines of communication and opportunities to collaborate between employers, providers, learners and other key stakeholders, as well as working with employers and providers to implement the recommendations made within the LSIP.
+The publication of the LSIP was just the beginning of the journey.
+We are continuing to publicise the LSIP, and we are seeking opportunities to maintain and strengthen the lines of communication and opportunities to collaborate between employers, providers, learners and other key stakeholders, as well as working with employers and providers to implement the recommendations made within the LSIP.

 If you would like to find out more about our LSIP work, have any comments on the process or views on how we can work to improve skills provision in the Local London sub-region, please contact: lsip.locallondon@redbridge.gov.uk